Silver silicone sealant:

 Most silicone sealants are not paintable, but if you choose the right colour you shouldn’t have to bother with the hassle of painting anyway.
 Check the manufacturer’s instructions carefully to be sure that your sealant ticks all the boxes.

 Any sealant used in a kitchen or bathroom obviously needs to be waterproof.
-Keep an eye out for silver sealants that are labelled as waterproof and mould resistant, such as UniBond sanitary sealants.
-They come in range of colours, including different shades of grey or silver.
-Try UniBond Anti-Mould Sealant to prevent mould growth, or, for a 5-minute refresh of an old layer of sealant, UniBond RE-NEW.
+Keep an eye out for silver sealants that are labelled as waterproof and mould resistant, such as UniBond Kitchen & Bathroom Anti-Mould Silicone Sealant which is available in grey.

 If you’re working outdoors, you’ll need a silver roof sealant, or another sealant, that’s specifically labelled as suitable for outdoor use.
 UniBond outdoor sealants are weatherproof and durable, ideal for use on roofs or the joints of doors and windows.